Poisonous or Venomous?

-The Quick AnswerWhat is the difference between poisonous and venomous?
+Poisonous or Venomous?What is the difference between "poisonous" and "venomous"?

-Poisonous is an adjective describing something that can cause death or injury if it is ingested or absorbed.
+- "Poisonous" is an adjective describing something that can cause death or injury if it is ingested or absorbed.
+For example:

-Venomous is an adjective describing creatures that inject their victims with a toxin.
+- "Venomous" is an adjective describing creatures that inject their victims with a toxin.
+For example: